Mayank-Prakash-Sharma18/math-english/content/higher-maths/permutation-and-combination/_index.md

 The keyword is ***AND*** – We need to finish the first job AND the second job after that.

 {{% alert note %}}
-Fundamental principle of multiplication is used in Permutation.
+Fundamental principle of multiplication is used in Permutation, as well as Combination.
 {{% /alert %}}

 ##### Q. There are 2 roads connecting cities A and B and 3 roads connecting cities B and C. In how many ways can one travel from city A to C?